The India of acceptance: What RSS backers could learn from 19th-century thinker Francisco Luis Gomes

 In a letter, written in French, to his friend Alphonse Marie Louis De Prat De Lamartine, on January 5, 1861, Francisco Luis Gomes wrote, “I was born in India, the cradle of poetry, philosophy and history, [and] today its tomb.
 I belong to that race which wrote the Mahabharata and invented chess – two conceptions that bear in them the eternal and the infinite.
 But this nation, that included in its poems and codes by which it formulated its politics … the rules of a game of chess, is no longer alive.”

 He was denouncing colonialism.
-His statement that the cradle of “poetry, philosophy and history” has now become its tomb, seems oddly valid in the face of the juggernaut cultural nationalism of the Hindutva brigade who behave as if there is only one type of India, the type forged in the shakas of Guru Golwalkar.
+His statement that the cradle of “poetry, philosophy and history” has now become its tomb, seems oddly valid in the face of the juggernaut cultural nationalism of the Hindutva brigade who behave as if there is only one type of India, the type forged in the shakhas of Guru Golwalkar.

-The graduates from these shakas do not know the essential anekantavada of India, its intellectual depth or its philosophical moorings.
+The graduates from these shakhas do not know the essential anekantavada of India, its intellectual depth or its philosophical moorings.
 They have little understanding of the many reasons for the distinctiveness of Pahari miniatures.
 They are clueless about the social basis of the blossoming of the Sufi and Bhakti traditions across India.
 They are ignorant of the history of the Sangam literature and why it flowered in the Tamil country.
-They have not stopped to think of how the shenai, elevated by Ustad Bismillah Khan, now produces the music at many at Indian weddings.
+They have not stopped to think of how the shehnai, elevated by Ustad Bismillah Khan, now produces the music at many Indian weddings.
 They have not understood the creative roots of that other great Luso-Indian, architect Charles Correa, who produced buildings of such magnificence because he drew his inspiration from two civilisations.

 Cultural monochromatism